The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Alexandra Mcbride is a Neurologist in Katonah, New York.
+Alexandra Mcbride is a Neurologist practicing medicine in Katonah, New York.
 Dr. Mcbride is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Memory Loss, Epilepsy, Migraine with Brainstem Aura, and Seizures.
+She is also highly rated in 30 other conditions, according to our data.
+Her clinical expertise encompasses Memory Loss, Epilepsy, Migraine with Brainstem Aura, and Seizures.

 Advanced in Opsoclonus-Myoclonus Syndrome